Five years after being dropped from Team USA, Prior Lake's Paula Moltzan earns two minutes in the spotlight

 O'Brien, who was sixth following the first run, screamed and waved for assistance when she came to a stop.
 The scream sounded familiar.
 On Thursday, Team USA women's forward Brianna Decker was on the wrong end of a questionable action by a Finnish player that injured her left lower leg and knocked her out of the Olympics.

-No one wants to see that happen to athletes who have pushed themselves for nearly four years to reach these Games.
+No one wants to see that happen to athletes who have pushed themselves for nearly four years and longer to reach these Games.

-The opening days of these Games have proven again that being able to compete matters.
-It got to a point on Monday where just crossing the finish line during the women's giant slalom seemed to be a victory.
+The opening days of these Games have proved again that being able to compete matters.
+It got to a point Monday where just crossing the finish line during the women's giant slalom seemed to be a victory.

 Moltzan's run was years in the making — and she deserved to savor every second after taking her circuitous route to the Olympics.